gdm413229/swwmgz_m/ExtendedLore.md

 - 2214: The Vortex Rikers crashes on planet Na Pali, Unreal begins.
 - 2215: The NEG is formed in anticipation of the coming Skaarj invasion.
 - 2216: The Seven Day Siege happens, the Skaarj are defeated.
+- 2219: The Ishtara Scientific Foundation is formed.
 - 2241: The Mishe race disappears from the universe, leaving only the founders of the University of Nos-Kora behind, who refuse to explain what happened.
 - 2245: "Vault 490" starts being built in the University of Nos-Kora, it is